 - Must have a listing registered on centralotagonz.com

 - Meet all licensing and consent requirements from Central Otago District Council including food standards

 - Develop at least one specific menu item that meets the campaign requirements.
 A maximum of 1 menu item per category may be entered

-- Tourism Central Otago reserves the right to decline a menu item, experience or event if it does not meet the criteria
+- Tourism Central Otago reserves the right to decline a menu item if it does not meet the criteria

 Frequently Asked Questions

 What and when is Eat.Taste.Central?

-Eat.Taste.Central or E.T.C is an annual promotional campaign designed to encourage culinary inspired travel around Central Otago during September/October and to build recognition of Central Otago as a premium Food, Wine & Beverage destination in New Zealand.
-The event will run from Friday 24 September to Monday 25 October 2021.
+Eat.Taste.Central or E.T.C is an annual promotional campaign designed to encourage culinary inspired travel around Central Otago during the spring months and to build recognition of Central Otago as a premium Food, Wine & Beverage destination in New Zealand.

 Where does Eat.Taste.Central take place?

-Cafes, Restaurants, Cellar Doors and Wineries located within the Central Otago District Council boundary.
+Cafes, Restaurants, Cellar Doors and other amazing venues located within the Central Otago District Council boundary.

 What do cafes and restaurants offer during Eat.Taste.Central?